-Of course, there are fees associated with this service (in the form of a percentage of some payments received, as well as hidden currency conversion charges), but I view this as the cost of doing business.
+Of course, there are fees (HUGE FEES!) associated with this service (in the form of a percentage of some payments received, as well as hidden currency conversion charges), but I view this as the cost of doing business.
 At least I don’t have an office space to pay for as well.

 I have a few payments that come through via bank wire transfer, mainly for regular columns that I write.
 This is great for large and/or regular income streams, since it reduces fees that would normally be charged by Paypal.

 Unfortunately if the bank transfer is international, you will pay a hefty fee to receive the money.
 Again, see above re: Transferwise!

 Although it’s rare, I still do get an occasional cheque in the mail.
 This goes to my “permanent address” in Canada (aka: my designated representative at home, aka: Mum), and gets deposited into my bank account by my loving “designated representative”.
 Thanks, Mum!